-Program is almost over, and as the days continue to plow forth, utilizing our time together to create our final lasting memories is becoming increasingly crucial.
-Today was majority a day of settling into a new location and wrapping up schoolwork, but we had plenty of laughs and essential moments along the way.
+The program is almost over, and as the days continue to plow forth, utilizing our time together to create our final lasting memories is becoming increasingly crucial.
+Today was mainly a day of settling into a new location and wrapping up schoolwork, but we had plenty of laughs and essential moments along the way.

-Overall, it was a solid, necessary day, and we are all looking forward for the eventful days to come.
-Though the thought of programs impending end is extremely daunting and upsetting, the memories made as a family here will unquestionably be cherished forever.
+Overall, it was a solid, necessary day, and we are all looking forward to the eventful days to come.
+Though the thought of the programs impending end is extremely daunting and upsetting, the memories made as a family here will unquestionably be cherished forever.